 It takes two years to complete this degree with courses scheduled across three annual terms of approximately 15 weeks each.
-Classes are in session from approximately the last week in August to the last week in July with one to two week breaks between each term.
+For first-year students, classes are in session from the first week of September to the last week of June, with the month of July for Practicum III.
+For second-year students, classes are in session from the first week of September to the last week of July.
+There are one- to two-week breaks between each term.
 Classes usually meet two evenings per week and two weekends per month.
 Weekend classes are comprised of a Friday evening and a Saturday morning through afternoon.

-Classes are scheduled in the evenings and weekends so that students may utilize their days as need be.
+Classes are scheduled in the evenings and on some weekends so that students may utilize their days as need be.
 However, this program is academically rigorous and requires considerable time outside the classroom devoted to homework.
 Each applicant should carefully consider if he or she can successfully complete this program with his or her lifestyle and commitments.